getodk/docs/odk1-src/form-question-types.rst

 Select widgets offer the :term:`participant` options to pick from.
 You can offer the participant
 a :ref:`single choice <single-select-widget>`, or the ability to :ref:`choose multiple answers <multi-select-widget>`.
+The order of the choices can be :ref:`randomized <randomize-choice-order>` for any of the select types described below.

 The options for a select question are listed on a sheet named **choices**, in your XLSForm file.